geminga/research_title_generator/README.md

-Whereas human academics require grants, tenure committees, and sabbaticals to generate a mere handful of publications, this machine produces **10.8 million peer-reviewed-quality titles in under a minute** — a rate that no human department can possibly rival.
+Whereas human academics require grants, tenure committees, and sabbaticals to generate a mere handful of publications, this machine produces **10.8 million quality research project titles in under a minute** — a rate that no human(ities) University department can possibly rival.

 ### Objectives